We always make Sunday night dinner a significant event in my home.

 - All the meat juices must be rendered before adding the tomatoes.
 This step is essential as it will reduce the amount of liquid in your Bolognese, making it rich in consistency.

 - Chop the porcini mushrooms and strain the liquid to remove any debris.
-The mushrooms liquid will enhance your sauce by adding a layer of earthiness to your ragu.
+The mushroom liquid will enhance your sauce by adding a layer of earthiness to your ragu.

 - In my recipe, I only use one cup of mushroom water.
 Do save the other cup.
 I usually add it to my ragu when it gets a bit dry.